yaskovdev/blog/_drafts/2022-12-22-first-glance-at-genetic-programming.md

 (2 integer.% 0 integer.=)
 ```

-Interesting way to check if a number from [0, 10) is even (TODO: figure out how it works):
+Interesting way to check if a number from [0, 10) is even:

 ```push
 (false code.quote boolean.not code.stackdepth code.do*range)
 ```

+`code.do*range` executes an instruction that is on the top of the code stack as many times as the number on the top
+of the integer stack.
+The number on the top of the integer stack is what we want to check for evenness (let's say the
+number is `n`).
+I.e., we apply `boolean.not` to `true` `n` times.
+If `n` is even, the result is `false`.
+If `n` is odd,
+the result is `true`.

 Correct way:
 ```push